jax-ml/jax/docs/developer.md

 ```

 Alternatively, you can run this command via the [pre-commit](https://pre-commit.com/)
-framework by executing the folloing in the main JAX directory:
+framework by executing the following in the main JAX directory:

 ```
 $ pre-commit run --all